Collector’s Edition B No. 126–250

 - Sumptuous leather cover

-- Packaged in a velvet-lined wood shipping crate
+- Packaged in a velvet-lined wooden shipping crate

 Photographer, collector, diarist, and writer of books Peter Beard